browserengineering/book/book/scheduling-and-threading.md

         self.needs_draw = False
 ```

-Oh, andd we'll need to schedule an animation frame whenever any of those dirty
+Oh, and we'll need to schedule an animation frame whenever any of those dirty
 bits are set.
-This is easiest to add in `set_needs_draw`:
+This is easiest to add in `set_needs_draw`.

 ``` {.python expected=False}
 class Browser: